ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 ## MrGit

 [mrgit](https://github.com/cksource/mrgit) is a Multi-repo manager for git.
-In CKEditor5 it can used for easy development and testing of various CKEditor5 helper repositories, such as [ckeditor5-dev](https://github.com/ckeditor/ckeditor5-dev) or [ckeditor5-linters-config](https://github.com/ckeditor/ckeditor5-linters-config).
+In CKEditor 5 it can used for easy development and testing of various CKEditor 5 helper repositories, such as [ckeditor5-dev](https://github.com/ckeditor/ckeditor5-dev) or [ckeditor5-linters-config](https://github.com/ckeditor/ckeditor5-linters-config).

 ### Setup